ZSun666/Time_varying_predictability_stock/README.md

 How to replicate the results by the codes:

 1. Run the file "main.m" to generate the predictions by different methods.
 All the methods are saved on "main_algorithms/".
-The results are saved on "result/".
+The predictions are saved on "result/".

 2. Run the file "analysis.m" to generate the tables and figures.
-This file will load all the results saved on "result/", and make sure the save/load name of each result file is consistent.
+This file will load all the results of predictions saved on "result/", and make sure the save/load name of each file is consistent.

-3. All the figures are saved on "Figure/".
+3. All the figures are saved on "figure/".